International sanctions during the Russian invasion of Ukraine: Banking

 On 28 February, Japan announced that its central bank would join sanctions by limiting transactions with Russia's central bank, and would impose sanctions on Belarusian organisations and individuals, including President Aleksandr Lukashenko, because of Belarus' "evident involvement in the invasion" of Ukraine.

 Sanctions against Russia already had a significant impact on global banks.
 Since the invasion in 2022, the value of EU imports from Russia fell by half to about 10 billion euros ($10.85bn) in December 2022.
 As a result, particularly European banks experienced a serious downturn that could be felt worldwide.
 As Russia slashed pipeline deliveries to Europe since the invasion, balance books of European financial entities were also affected.
 As other commodities imported from Russia, were also the target of sanctions, including diamonds, gold, and potash fertilizers, the impact of sanctions was again magnified.
 Additionally other imports from Russia that are subject to secondary sanctions did already decline before 2023, such as fuel for nuclear plants, before direct measures were implemented.
 According to the American Bankers Association, sanctions against Russia had increased operational risks for lenders worldwide, and will require additional changes to lower financial risks, according to the source.

 Starting in late December 2023, the United States, under a Presidential Order amending Executive Order 14024, may issue secondary sanctions against financial institutions that provide support to Russia's defense industry.
-These sanctions could apply to banks worldwide and may include measures such as asset freezes or disconnection from the US financial system if they continue offering services to entities linked to Russia's military and industrial sector.
+These sanctions could apply to banks worldwide and may include measures such as asset freezes or disconnection from the U.S. financial system if they continue offering services to entities linked to Russia's military and industrial sector.

+The affected include some of the "children of Russia", Spanish children who were evacuated to the Soviet Union during the Spanish Civil War (1936–1939).

+Some of them stayed and worked there for decades before returning to Spain and earned pensions that they have not being receiving since December 2024.